 I was raised in the Pacific Northwest, attended college in Massachusetts, and after moving around the country and spending some time in Spain, I settled in El Paso, Texas.
 I am a family nurse practitioner.
 I work fulltime, plus a bit, as a hospitalist, a job that I really enjoy.
 I live with my partner, Lenny.
-We, now, have four dogs; Rose, Porsche, El Rey and Le Roi, who was born while I was at the Games and was my, "Surprise!".
-We have a son here in El Paso and a daughter in Twin Falls, Idaho.
+We, now, have four dogs and a foster; Porsche, El Rey and Le Roi, Skeeter John Bugati and Miss Candy Pants.
+We have a son here in Las Cruces, New Mexico and a daughter in Twin Falls, Idaho.

 How I Eat

 I love to eat.
 My mother worked, and my siblings and I learned to cook fairly early.
 One of my brothers read Diet for a Small Planet and we opted, as a household, to become vegetarian.
 It was a great way to learn about food, and nutrients and to value the cooking and the eating of whole foods.
 As the years went by, my diet again incorporated animal products, however the emphasis on fresh ingredients, healthful foods and the sharing of cooking and eating as been a lifelong value.